dkarunakaran/carnd-traffic-sign-classifier-p2/README.md

 ```

-To train the model, I used following hyperparameter after several trail and error method
+To train the model, I used following hyperparameter after several trial and error method.

 ```
 #Hyper parameters